ddprrt/ddprrt.github.io/_posts/2015-09-29-gulp-4-parallel-and-series.md

 Gulp 4 drops the dependency parameter completely and replaces them with execution functions that can be used instead:

-- `gulp.series` for a sequential execution
+- `gulp.series` for sequential execution
-- `gulp.parallel` for a parallel execution.
+- `gulp.parallel` for parallel execution.

 Each of those functions allow for parameters of the following kind: